-Cutting the chord: connectivity and mobile usage trends in CanadaAt the end of 2020, Canada counted 47.78 million mobile broadband subscriptions.
-By 2025, Canada is expected to report a 45 percent adoption rate of 5G mobile connections, which are projected to account to 45 percent of all mobile connections in the country.
+Cutting the cord: connectivity and mobile usage trends in CanadaAs of June 2021, Canada counted 27.79 million mobile broadband subscriptions.
+By 2025, Canada is expected to report a 45 percent adoption rate of 5G mobile connections which are projected to account for 51 percent of all mobile connections in the country.

-Mobile app usage in CanadaAccording to the most recent Statista Global Consumer Survey, internet browser apps and e-mail services were the most commonly used app categories in Canada.
-Social media and gaming were also among the most used app categories in the country, with an August 2021 penetration rate of 56 percent and 45 percent among smartphone users, respectively.
+Mobile app usage in CanadaIn 2021, users in Canada spent 4.22 hours per day engaging with mobile apps, up by over 20 percent compared to the previous year and by 35 percent compared to 2019.
+According to a recent Canadian consumer survey, internet browser apps and e-mail services were the most commonly used app categories in Canada.
+Social media and gaming were also among the most used app categories in the country, recording a penetration rate of 61 percent and 50 percent among smartphone users, respectively, as of May 2022.